department-of-general-services/priority-vendor-aging-report/docs/project-scope.md

 1. A member of the DGS Fiscal admin team sends vendors a template of information that vendors need to fill out for their report to be added to the Priority Vendor Aging Report.
 1. When invoice payments are overdue, the vendor fills out that template and submits it to a member of the DGS Fiscal admin team via email.
-1. A member of the DGS Fiscal admin team (i.e., Tonay) searches for this invoice in each of the systems involved in the invoice fulfillment workflow to understand at what stage and why this invoice is stuck in that process.
+1. A member of the DGS Fiscal admin team searches for this invoice in each of the systems involved in the invoice fulfillment workflow to understand at what stage and why this invoice is stuck in that process.
 1. That information gets added to a shared Excel workbook known as the Priority Vendor Aging Report in SharePoint.
 1. Steps 4 and 5 are repeated for every invoice on the Priority Vendor Aging Report on a bi-weekly basis.